skelsec/aardwolf/README.md

 # Kudos
  - Citronneur's `rdpy`.
 The decompression code and the QT image magic was really valuable.
+ - Marc-André Moreau (@awakecoding) for providing suggestions on fixes

 # Additional info for Qt install.
  - installing in venv will require installing Qt5 outside of venv, then installing 'wheel' and 'vext.pyqt5' in the venv via pip first. then install pyqt5 in the venv